Entering the Tomb one more time

 The manor itself contains a story about how Lara must turn her water back on since she came back during her manor’s renovation.
 In order to do so, she has to find the machine piece which can only be obtained by finding other parts which are obtained by exploring rooms and breaking objects.
 The manor is like its own little adventure.
 Completing the level unlocks the first award of the game, music from the manor.
 You can also try on multiple outfits in the manor after unlocking the outfits relic in the game’s multiple levels.
 Some of those outfits include her Legend outfit, her TR1 outfit, and her TR2 Sola Wetsuit.

 The graphics during the manor level are quite stunning, but it’s easy to make a decorative box look good.
 The true test of a developer is to make natural objects look truly natural.
 Crystal Dynamics has certainly done that.
 In fact, Lara’s levels no longer feel like boxes any more as you can’t even tell where you really are in computer space.
 There’s no glitching, no black ceilings, and hardly any sprites.
-The remade levels truly look real as the PS2 version’s graphics actually rival 360’s Legend.
-If Crystal Dynamics developed every PS2 game from now on, I would be a happy boy.
+The remade levels truly look as real as the Xbox 360’s Legend.

 Will this be an anniversary for Lara Croft to Remember?